Germany Travel Restrictions

 - Entry has been banned for passengers coming through India

 - Tourist entry is partially allowed in Germany

-- Shopping for essentials is permitted while transport is also operational, though a few restrictions are imposed.
+- Public transport is operational, though a few restrictions are imposed.

 What are the travel restrictions followed in Germany?